 Answer: Your question shows deep concern for the lack of reliable labeling as well as present governmental standards in our country.
 It also addresses a health question of its own - are our noses adequate to determine safety, or must we rely on scientific instruments?

-MSDS are government forms voluntarily filled out by manufacturers for their employees, not for the consumer.
+SDS are government forms voluntarily filled out by manufacturers for their employees, not for the consumer.
 These forms are not double checked by the government for accuracy, complete disclosure or certifications.
-Unfortunately, for consumers who are trying research what's best for their kids, MSDS contain very technical language, and are not easy to read or comprehend unless you have a degree in chemistry.
-If you read an MSDS and think you're getting all the information about a product, think again.
+Unfortunately, for consumers who are trying research what's best for their kids, SDS contain very technical language, and are not easy to read or comprehend unless you have a degree in chemistry.
+If you read an SDS and think you're getting all the information about a product, think again.

 That list contains only a mere 200 chemicals and has not been updated in 35 years (although it has recently shown some major improvements).
-It's now well known that more than 85,000 chemicals are in use everyday in our society, and very few have been tested for their effects on humans.
+It's now well known that more than 90,000 chemicals are in use everyday in our society, and very few have been tested for their effects on humans.
 The rest have been grandfathered into the system as "not bad enough" to qualify as a hazardous chemical.
+A perfect example is acetone and ammonia which are examples of toxic productss that have been exempted from disclosure because they don't cause smog.
+There are hundreds of others that have been exempted a well and we will never know about it!

 The lack of proper labeling of building materials and their enforcement means "buyer beware" and requires each consumer to do his or her own homework before buying or using any product.